 Well, that’s its actual name.
 Barnyard grass.
 Echinochloa crus-galli, if you want the scientific Latin name.

 Thankfully, barnyard grass is an annual grass, which means each individual organism only lasts a year.
 They may drop seeds, however, that may pop up next year.
 This is why it’s so important to get them out of your lawn early.

 They are easily identified by a purplish color on their blades near the base.
 If you can pull them, please do.
 They are opportunistic and love to fill in gaps in your lawn, oftentimes along the edges of sidewalks and driveways.

 “Matt, if I can’t or don’t want to pull them, is there anything else I can do to kill them?
 CAN you kill them without killing my good grass???”
 First, fear not.
-Secondly, take a deep breath.
-Thirdly, yes we can selectively target them.
+Second, take a deep breath.
+Third, yes we can selectively target them.
 We’re able to utilize a product that, when used correctly, should knock out the barnyard grass without harming your good grass.
 It’s a treatment we include for our customers who sign up for our four-treatment program.

 As always, the best defense against weeds (grassy or otherwise) is a thick, healthy lawn.
 But if barnyard finds a spot to sprout, there’s still hope!